-These guidelines should be reviewed from at least every three years to assure their continued relevance to the policies and operations of Lamaze and to our business environment.
+This policy and guidelines should be reviewed at least every three years to assure their continued relevance to the policies and operations of Lamaze and to our business environment.

-The following general principles provide guidance for appropriate corporate relationships:
+The following general principles provide guidance for appropriate corporate licensing partnerships:

-- The Lamaze mission and vision must drive the proposed activity.
+- The Lamaze mission, vision and strategic priorities must drive the proposed activity.

 Corporate Relationship Guidelines

 The formation of corporate licensing partnerships must comply with the following guidelines:

 - Corporate licensing partnerships will be reviewed and approved by the Board.

 - Corporate licensing partnerships must be accompanied by a written agreement, reviewed by legal counsel, and signed by all parties involved.
 Minimum royalty guarantees, quarterly forecasts and liability risks associated with a corporate licensing partnership must be reviewed and addressed in the agreement.